Diabetes, Insulin Overdose, and Other Complications

 You inject too much insulin because you have difficulty reading the syringes or vials or are unfamiliar with a new product.

 You inject insulin, but then didn't eat.
-Insulin injections should be timed with meals.
+Short-acting insulin injections should be timed with meals.
 Blood sugar rises after meals, but without eating, insulin lowers blood sugar levels to a potentially dangerous level.

 You inject the right amount of insulin but inject it into an arm or leg just before exercise.
-Physical activity affects insulin absorption: Don't inject in an area affected by the exercise.
+Physical activity can lower blood sugar levels and also affect insulin absorption: Don't inject in an area affected by the exercise.

 Symptoms of an Insulin Overdose